dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 GammaGrid <- 5*1:70

 And put the values you wish to explore.
 Also, currently the threshold 4Ns is equal to 300 (check equation 3 from the paper).
 If you want to change that, modify the variable UpperThreshold appearing at the top of the script.
-The integration over the the 4Ns values is done over the integer values of 4Ns (0, 1, 2, ... etc up to the value of the UpperThreshold).
+The integration over the 4Ns values is currently done over the integer values of 4Ns (0, 1, 2, ... etc up to the value of the UpperThreshold).
+The likelihoods L(alpha, gamma, allele frequency, Demographic scenario | L) will be given on the file ../Results/DFETableToTest.txt starting from the third row and following the same format as ../Results/TableToTest.txt .
+The order of the alpha and beta parameters from that file is given in the file ../TableDFE/AnotherExtraTableOfProbabilities.txt .

 ## 4) Compute the maximum likelihood estimate of either a) the single selection coefficient 4Ns or b) the two parameters alpha and beta.